just advanced to level 1! Thanks for your contributions! 🎉

 If you make an open source code for this, tell me.

-https://github.com/autogram-is/spidergram There's a lot of *ugh, we need to improve that" there — in particular, we have a clunky wrapper around PlaywrightCrawler that we're just going to be replacing with a custom BrowserCrawler implementation, but it does the work.
+it's quite rough at the moment, but the project we've been working on is already on github. https://github.com/autogram-is/spidergram There's a lot of *ugh, we need to improve that" there — in particular, we have a clunky wrapper around PlaywrightCrawler that we're just going to be replacing with a custom BrowserCrawler implementation, but it does the work.

 Most of what we do is less "scraping" and more "building a map of several interlinked web sites and using graph queries to tease out structural patterns", which is why we end up going in a few slightly-different directions